 Subscribe to our Newsletter to receive the latest updates on our content.
 By tapping the “Subscribe” button you will be redirected to subscription page.
 Subscription is free.

-The Work Injury Benefits Act, 2007 (the Act) provides for compensation to employees for workplace injuries and illnesses.
+Law Society of Kenya v. the Attorney General and Central Organisation of Trade Unions, Supreme Court of Kenya, Petition No. 4 of 2019.
+The Work Injury Benefits Act, 2007 (the Act) provides compensation to employees for workplace injuries and illnesses.

 The Act overhauled the mechanism for determining compensation claims by transferring the power to assess compensation from the courts to the Director of Occupational Safety and Health Services (the Director).

 The Law Society of Kenya (the LSK) filed a suit at the High Court in 2008 challenging the transfer of adjudication powers from the courts to the Director.
 The High Court found in favour of the LSK and declared the transfer of adjudication powers to the Director unconstitutional.